lnihlen/lnihlen.github.io/_posts/2018-09-15-disneyland.md

     got a pineapple slice.
 We took refuge from the heat and noise in a quiet nook between the Dole Whip station and the giant fencing that has been erected around the Tiki Room while it undergoes renovation.
   * Next was the Indiana Jones ride.
+I deliberately avoided looking in to the eye but we still had a misadventure.
   * We then did the Pirates of the Caribbean attraction, which loops around the Blue Bayou restaurant before the action starts.
   * Our second attempt (ever) at Astro Blasters followed.
 I'm beginning to suspect that the different colors on the Z targets mean different point values.
-And I can never get a decent sight picture on those blaster guns
+And I can never get a decent sight picture on those blaster guns.
   * We were starting to feel a bit tired so got a FastPass for the Roger Rabbit Cartoon Spin, a first for us both, and just relaxed near the fountain outside of the ride until it was time to drop in.